PKaragyaurova/TodoList/README.md

 This app is created using React and Vite template.
 It presents a list of to-dos, which are received vie request from external API in JSON format.
-The main reason of this app is to exercise my new knowledge about react hooks - useState and useEffect.
+Two react hooks are used - useState and useEffect.

 How to run the app on your computer
    1. Download the project ZIP file
    2. Open the project with IDE/Code Editor
    3. Open terminal